 Supervisors are trained in the techniques of incident investigation including, but not limited to, root cause, casual factors and/or fault tree analysis, among others.
 Incidents are investigated promptly by top leadership and safety department personnel and a preliminary report is communicated within 24-48 hours.
 Root cause/final outcome/lessons learned are openly shared across the organization to improve overall safety performance.
-Employer reviews only serious incidents Employer reviews only serious incidents Incident details are shared openly across the organization.
+Employer reviews only serious incidents Incident details are shared openly across the organization.
+Supervisors receive a basic level of incident investigated to determine causal factors.
+Reports are not always completed and communicated in a timely manner.
+Little or no attempt is made to identify causal factors or take corrective actions.
+Incident details are how shared openly across the organization.